bbock/mqtt_cul_server/README.md

 with an MQTT broker, so that multiple clients (smart home, other apps) can use it over the network to control various smart home devices.

-Currently it is used and tested with Somfy rollershutters and shades as well as Brennenstuhl RCS switchable power sockets (Intertechno-compatible).
+Currently it is used and tested with Somfy RTS rollershutters and shades as well as Brennenstuhl RCS switchable power sockets (Intertechno-compatible).

 At the moment, this bridge is one-way only: MQTT -> CUL.
 Receiving messages via CUL